'Punch in the face for Putin': Massive explosion rocks Crimea bridge

 "This could be part of their design for taking back Crimea in the short term – or part of a deception operation to distract from other areas.

-Ryan said that if it was an attack, it was proof Russia cannot protect annexed provinces.
+Ryan said if it was an attack, it was proof Russia could not protect annexed provinces.

 AND